42Crunch/api-security-audit-action/README.md

 ## Support

-If you run into an issue, or have a question not answered here, you can create a support ticket at [support.42crunch.com](https://support.42crunch.com/), or ask your questions on the Q&A tab here.
+The action is maintained by support@42crunch.com.
+If you run into an issue, or have a question not answered here, you can create a support ticket at [support.42crunch.com](https://support.42crunch.com/).

-The pipe is maintained by support@42crunch.com.

 If you’re reporting an issue, please include:

-- the version of the pipe
+- the version of the action
 - relevant logs and error messages
 - steps to reproduce